 mysql, localhost, and ssh work-around

-I use ssh to tunnel all the time, especially to get around brain-dead firewalls.
 But this doesn’t work easily for mysql – if you tunnel a port from localhost (eg localhost:3306) to the target db, mysql client tools will see ‘localhost’ and try to connect via the local socket.
 Very broken – there’s bugs lodged here and here about this (and lots of chest beating and wailing, too).

 Solution: tunnel ssh via an intermediate machine.
 For example: